 After we saved up for months and could finally afford it, we landed on this list of the ten most expensive cities in Iowa for 2019.

 So where is the most expensive place to live in Iowa?
-That would be Coralville.
+That would be Iowa City.

-So hopefully Cherokee (the cheapest place to live in Iowa) can show these guys how to live on a budget in the coming years.
+So hopefully Iowa Falls (the cheapest place to live in Iowa) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.